THE FORLIFE MISSION

 Christ Chapel upholds the biblical value of marriage and sexual purity.
 Our Middle School Ministry hosts an annual Stainless retreat where middle schoolers learn the importance of building their identity in Christ instead of in relationships and biblical marriage is often bolstered from the pulpit.
 In addition, ministry partner Grace House Ministries provides an abstinence curriculum in Parker County high schools and middle schools called “Pure Truth” that teaches sexual responsibility.
 Recently, they have also launched “Pure Truth for Parents” to assist parents in teaching their children about sexual purity.

-North Texas is ranked in the top areas for anti-human trafficking in the nation.
+North Texas is ranked in the top areas for human trafficking in the nation.
 We partner with several organizations and local law enforcement agencies to combat sex-trafficking in our area.
 We view sex-trafficking as slavery and a direct attack on the image of God (all humans are image-bearers).
 Therefore, we endeavor to raise awareness, educate and activate our people to rescue adults and children from slavery.

 Currently in development, we see two main functions for our end-of-life ministry.
 The first is to develop and practice a “Theology of Care” for those suffering from terminal illness and their families.
 The second is to fight the practice and proliferation of medical euthanasia, also known as “physician-assisted suicide.”